Why Choose Paid education with the Canadian Armed Forces?

 Your application does not guarantee a spot at a Canadian college.
 You are encouraged to apply to an accredited program through the college of your choice before applying to the CAF.

 Students are expected to meet and maintain the academic standards of the college where they are enrolled.
 After graduating, you will continue with training to apply your technical education to the military environment.

 The deadline to apply is in January for the fall college session.

 Unparalleled education for tomorrow's leaders and decision-makers.

-In rare instances, based on the needs of the CAF, candidates may be approved to attend another Canadian University.
+In rare instances, based on the needs of the CAF, applicants may be approved to attend another Canadian University.
 A determination will be made on a case by case basis.

 The Regular Officer Training Plan Selection Process

-If you have an average of at least 70 percent in the subjects required for your program, you will begin your studies as a senior applicant.
+If you have an average of at least 75 percent in the subjects required for your program, you will begin your studies as a senior applicant.
 The first year of your program will take place at the Royal Military College of Canada (RMC), Royal Military College Saint-Jean (RMC Saint-Jean) or a Canadian university.
-If you are attending RMC Saint-Jean, you will complete the last three years of your degree at RMC.
+If you are attending RMC Saint-Jean, in a program other than International Studies, you will complete at least the last two or three years of your degree at RMC.

-In addition to a university education, Officer Cadets receive military training, occupation training and second language training.
+In addition to a university education, Officer/Naval Cadets receive military training, occupation training and second language training.

 Submitting your application